cpske/ISP/testing/Selenium-intro.md

 ## Selenium

 Selenium is a tool for *browser automation*.
-You can programmatically control what the browser does.
+You can programmatically control what a web browser does.

-It is often used for testing, but can also be used for other applications.
+It is often used for testing, but is also useful for other applications.

 ## Installation